FathimaAz-ha/FathimaAz-ha/README.md

 - I enjoy experimenting with new technologies and frameworks.
 - I love photography and exploring creative hobbies.
 - Always up for a good challenge or hackathon!
+- I love games and I forget myself when I play

 ---